 Circuit designers work to create circuit boards used in electronic devices of all sorts.
 These positions require advanced education as well as proficiency in technology and technology tools.
-The employment outlook for all electronics engineers, including circuit designers, points to slower-than-average growth for the 2014-2024 decade.
+The employment outlook for all electronics engineers, including circuit designers, points to declining growth for the 2018-2028 decade.

 Circuit designers have the responsibility of designing electronic circuits that make up electrical systems.
 Other responsibilities circuit designers have include designing different types of circuits and boards and creating signal processing filters.
 The minimum educational requirement is a bachelor of science in engineering, some employers require a master's of electrical engineering.
 Since circuit designs change frequently, this career requires a great amount of continuing education to keep up with technology updates.